New Democrat Coalition: Cybersecurity

 When it comes to cybersecurity, the New Democrat Coalition's cybersecurity task force confronts digital security with fostering public-private information sharing, developing stronger defenses against cyberwarfare and cyberterrorism, establishment of a strong pipeline of workers to address said cyberwarfare and cyberterrorism, investment into stronger defenses in the public and private sectors, and securing the Internet of Things.

 Climate change

 According to the NDC's Principles for U.S. Climate Policy, they propose American global coordination towards climate solutions, transition to a clean energy economy, enacting climate-forward policies towards disaster relief and the transition of local communities to a sustainable energy grid, and recommitting to the Paris Agreement.

 Foreign policy

-Israel
+Israel and Palestine

-On October 12, 2023, five days after the October 7 attack on Israel, the NDC endorsed a bipartisan resolution on standing with Israel and unequivocally condemning Hamas.
-Later, on October 20, they endorsed Biden's request for supplemental funding for both Israel and Ukraine.
+On October 12, 2023, five days after the October 7 attacks, the NDC endorsed a bipartisan resolution on standing with Israel and unequivocally condemning Hamas.
+Later, on October 20, they endorsed Joe Biden's request for supplemental funding for both Israel and Ukraine.